SysFera/team-utils/README.md

 #### time

-`imdoing time TICKET# USER` uses Time Entries in ChiliProject to clock in the time spent on a ticket.
+`imdoing time TICKET# HOURS` uses Time Entries in ChiliProject to clock in the time spent on a ticket.
 It takes a number of options:

-- --hours (required): the number of hours spent on the ticket.
+- HOURS (required): the number of hours spent on the ticket.
 Can be an integer or a float (US format: 4.2 and not 4,2).
 - --date (optional): the day on which the hours were done.
 The format is "YYYY-MM-DD".
 Defaults to "today".
 - --comments (optional): additional comments on the time spent ("Ran into a problem", "Was disturbed every other minute", etc.)